A historic pub interior of national importance

 In the Test Match and the Vale Hotel, Arnold, Nottinghamshire has two of the best Art Deco pub interiors in England.
 It was built in 1938 to the designs of A.C.Wheeler for brewers Hardys & Hansons of Kimberley.
+The pub name derives from the nearby Trent Bridge cricket ground.
 A revolving door sweeps you into a glorious two-storey, ash-panelled lounge with ceiling lighting reminiscent of a great inter-war cinema.
 The (later) wall paintings by local artist T.L.B.
 Hutchinson have a cricketing theme.
 To the right is the former gents-only smoke room with a striking arched approach to the toilets (obviously no provision for ladies): as elsewhere, they are as built.
 A wide staircase from the lounge leads up to the beautifully preserved Boundary Bar, originally a cocktail lounge, with its semi-circular counter.
 During a major but sensitive refurbishment in 2001 the lounge was linked to what was an assembly room at the back.
 A side entrance takes you into the remarkable public bar, complete with its jazzy terrazzo floor, tiered counter and angular slate fireplaces.

 Behind the central portico is a revolving door (added in 1950) which sweeps you into a remarkable two-storey high room.
 The cricketing motif is expressed in wall paintings (of c.1950) by the Nottinghamshire artist, T. L. B. Hutchinson, of festooned bats, an urn for the ashes, and notable cricketers.
 The latter are William Clarke, who laid out the county ground, and the great batsman George Parr.
 This room is the lounge and the up-to-date feel was conveyed by the cinema-style ceiling lighting and Art Deco detailing of the woodwork and fireplace (the latter has a marble surround flanked by sapele columns).
 The wall panelling is English ash.
 A wide staircase leads upstairs to a cocktail bar and impressively complete, original toilets (note the Art Deco-style lettering).